 In her previous career, Parissa worked alongside local neighbourhood policing teams, social housing providers and local authority enforcement agencies to develop strategies around local housing and neighbourhood issues.
 This practical knowledge enables her to quickly understand the competing needs often at play in her cases, and argue persuasively on behalf of her clients.

 Parissa’s practice covers the full spectrum of immigration law.
-She is regularly instructed to appear in the first tier and upper tribunals to deal with asylum, humanitarian protection, Article 8 human rights and British nationality matters.
+She is regularly instructed to appear in the first tier and upper tribunals to deal with asylum, humanitarian protection, human rights claims and British nationality matters.
 She has also acted in deportations and bail hearings, both on a paid and pro-bono basis.

 - Advocate Pro Bono Barrister